 - STATE Virginia Tax Return is due on May 1, 2021.

 - Students and scholars needing additional time to file MUST file for an extension.

 ► What assistance does the University provide?

 Continued Resources during the University Remote Operational EnvironmentTerp TAX, housed in the Robert H. Smith School of Business, is a Volunteer Income Tax Assistance (VITA) chapter, a program created by the Internal Revenue Service (IRS) to provide FREE tax return preparation to low-to-mid-income individuals and families, the elderly, students, and persons with disabilities.
 TerpTax has moved appointments to meet virtually.
 Make your appointment on their website - https://www.terptaxumd.org/.
 TerpTax will reassess the needs for appointments on April 15.

 - GLACIER Tax Prep can be used free of charge by F-1/F-2 and J-1/J-2 status holders to prepare their U.S. Federal income tax return.

-Glacier Tax Prep is now available for this filing season.
+Glacier Tax Prep will be available starting February 12, 2021 for this filing season.

 To access GLACIER Tax Prep: